lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 The description of the {{< regref "ERR_BITS" >}} register lists all possible error causes; those prefixed with `fatal_` are fatal errors.

 Recoverable errors terminate the currently active OTBN operation and return control to the host CPU.
-Fatal errors render OTBN unusable until it is reset.
+Fatal errors lock OTBN until it is reset.

 ### Recoverable Errors {#design-details-recoverable-errors}